IrishBruse/LDtkMonogame/docs/Api/LDtk/LDtkWorld/README.md

 **Assembly**: LDtkMonogame\.dll

-IMPORTANT: this type is available as a preview\.
+ : this type is available as a preview\.
 You can rely on it to update your importers, for when it will be officially available\.
 A World contains multiple levels, and it has its own layout settings\.

 ```csharp
 public class LDtkWorld